manatlan/wuy/wiki/old.md

-## Create a wuy add, in the old/eel style
+## Create a wuy app, in the old/eel style

 **warning** : It's not recommended, it's deprecated, and just here to show that's like eel ...
 [You should start with the new style] !(https://github.com/manatlan/wuy/blob/master/wiki/tuto.md)